Xposed-Modules-Repo/com.darkeyes.tricks/README.md

 This module is designed for Android 8.0, 8.1, 9, 10, 11, 12, 12.1 and 13.
 Some tricks might not work on every version though.
-It has been tested on stock Android 13 on a Pixel 6.
+It has been tested on stock Android 13 on a Pixel 7 Pro.
 You can try it on other ROMs, but don't report bugs if something doesn't work.

 Here is what the module can do: